wiseleywu/Biologics-Catalog/README.md

 - Navigate to this directory in the terminal and enter `vagrant up` to initialize/power on the Vagrant virtual machine
 - Enter `vagrant ssh` to log into the virtual machine
 - Navigate to vagrant directory within the virtual machine by typing `cd /vagrant`
-- (optional) Modify line 153 of [vagrant/populator.py](populator.py) with your name, g-mail address, and a link of your profile picture
+- (optional) Create a new user using `createUser()` in [vagrant/populator.py](populator.py) with your name, g-mail address, and a link of your profile picture
-- Run [vagrant/database_setup.py](database_setup.py) to initialize the catalog database
+- (optional) Change absolute path on server or postgres database credentials in [vagrant/settings.py](settings.py) if needed
 - Run [vagrant/populator.py](populator.py) to populate database with pre-defined users and items
 - Run [vagrant/project.py](project.py) and navigate to [http://localhost:5000/][16] in your browser
 - Sign in with your google account at top right corner of the website.
 Once signed in, you will be able to see what you can and cannot modify on the website